Coffs Harbour City Centre Development Incentive Policy

 New and expanding businesses in the Coffs Harbour LGA are being offered discount incentives to help grow the local Coffs Harbour economy with a reduction in key commercial development costs.

-The policy provides a range of options to help offset developer charges and contributions related to the costs of building new premises or expanding or refurbishing an existing building.
+The policy provides a range of options to help offset developer charges and contributions related to the costs of building new premises or expanding or change of use businesses.

 - An Employment Generating incentive: if the proposed business development will create jobs across the local government area (LGA), it may be entitled to a 40% discount off the Developer Contribution for business premise development.

-- Eligible Business enterprise: a DA related to the establishment or development of a small business in a rented premise may attract a fee discount depending on size of the development.
+- Small Business Enterprise incentive: a DA related to a permitted change of use development, for small business in a rented premise that may attract a fee discount depending on size of the development.
 For example, converting an existing retail space to office space, or vice versa.
-This incentive can be used cumulatively with the Employment Generating incentive.
+This incentive is assessed on Gross Floor Area based on a sliding scale and can be used cumulatively with the Employment Generating incentive.
+This incentive is relevant for Car Parking Developer Contribution Charges and Water & Sewer Developer Contribution Charges (up to a maximum of $20,000 per property).

 - Enhanced Deferred Payments Incentives: someone developing new or existing premises can defer the payment of the required developer contributions to help reduce the initial costs of establishing or growing the business.